When you’re ready to expand into international markets, website localization is one of the most critical steps.

 Website localization is also about reducing friction in the path to purchase.
 An e-commerce website, for example, with international currency issues only adds one more barrier for your customers to purchase your products.
 A more personalized experience for each audience member will dramatically improve your conversation rates.

 Perhaps most importantly, website localization helps instill trust in your company.
 When a customer can truly understand what your company stands for, it helps build brand integrity and will give your customers confidence in your product or service.

-Stages of Localizing a Website: Internationalization, Translation, and Localization
+The Three Stages of Website Localization: Internationalization, Translation, and Localization

 When you’re ready to localize your website, keep in mind that there are several stages involved in successfully transforming your website: internationalization, translation, and localization.